-“There will be a travel delay,” the ship’s captain announced over the tanoid in a pleasant Dublin accent.
+“There will be a travel delay,” the ship’s captain announced in a pleasant Dublin accent.
 Slinging my bag over my shoulder, I walked to a confectionary on the ship and I purchased a postcard with a Celtic cross on it, a sandwich and a cup of tea.
-I tucked the postcard inside my purse, and returned to my seat to eat my spot of lunch.
-The delay turned into a wait of several hours and my lunch became my dinner.
-It was dusk by the time we got underway.
+I tucked the postcard inside my purse and returned to my seat to eat my spot of lunch.
+The delay turned into a wait of several hours.
+In fact, it was dusk by the time we got underway.

-Within two hours, the Spirit of Éire deposited us at Dublin’s dock already shrouded in winter’s cloak of night though it was only half-past-five.
-I’d been travelling for ten hours, and awake for longer than that.
-Exhausted, I boarded a bus marked for the city centre.
-A lovely, slender woman dressed in a tan raincoat with a silk tartan scarf tied neatly around her neck, sat next to me on the bus.
-She looked to be in her early fifties and her name was Mary.
-Upon learning I was from Canada, Mary offered me some advice.
+Within two hours, the Spirit of Éire deposited us at Dublin’s dock already shrouded in winter’s cloak of night at half-past-five.
+I’d been traveling for ten hours.
+Exhausted, I boarded a bus marked for the city center.
+A woman named Mary, who looked to be in her early fifties, sat next to me on the bus and upon learning I was from Canada, offered me some advice.

 “It’s not safe to be walking these streets alone at night, love.
 Never go out alone at night.
 Dublin is not the city it once was.”